gmbonini/image_enhancement/README.md

 -   --image_dir: Path pointing to the directory containg all image files (.jpeg, .jpg, .png or .cr3 files are supported);
 -   --out_dir: Path pointing to the desired output directory, where the cropped or enhanced images will be saved.

-The `image_cropper` has an aditional argument:
+The `image_cropper` has additional arguments:

 -   --overcrop (**optional**): Increase the crop based on percentage value (the overcrop between 0 and 100).
-The default percentage is 5.
+The default percentage is 1.1.
+If you want to use the default percentage, run without the argument.
 If you want to remove the overcrop, run with: `--overcrop 0`.
-If you want to use the default percentage, run without the argument.
+- --white_border (**optional**): Use only the method for white borders detection.

 The `enhance_image_opencv` and `enhance_image_gan` has an aditional argument: